Life Insurance Begins at Age Fifty

 If your term life insurance policy is ending but your needs continue, consider the cash value alternative of permanent life insurance.
-One way to continue your life insurance is to simply renew your term protection; however, if your health has changed, you may be limited on the type of policy you can buy.
-A permanent life insurance policy, or whole life insurance policy as some people call it, may provide a steady investment.
-In contrast, many people believe whole life insurance as an investment is controversial, but that is because it takes a policy many years to show value.
-The first year’s premium largely goes toward commission and other expenses, so your cash value will lag the amount paid in premiums in the early years.
+One way to continue your life insurance is simply to renew your term protection; however, if your health has changed, you may be limited on the type of policy you can buy.
+A permanent life insurance policy, or whole life policy as some call it, may provide a steady investment.
+In contrast, many people believe whole life insurance as an investment is controversial, but that is because it takes many years for a policy to show value.
+The first years’ premium goes largely toward commission and other expenses, so your cash value will lag the amount paid in premiums in the early years.
 It typically takes eight to ten years for your cash value to exceed the premiums you pay.
-If you carry on, however, the results get better—sometimes dramatically.
+If you carry on, however, the results improve—sometimes dramatically.
 This is a long term proposition.
 Do not buy it if you cannot keep it.
-From 1991 through the start of 2011, according to Blase Research (a life insurance data provider in Easton, PA), annualized cash value returns for representatives policies from major companies such as Northwestern Mutual and New York Life in private range from 2.62% to 4.44%.
+From 1991 to the start of 2011, according to Blase Research (a life insurance data provider from Easton, PA), annualized cash value returns for representatives from major companies such as Northwestern Mutual and New York Life in private range from 2.62% to 4.44%.
 This amount is tax deferred and includes the part of your premiums that go to pay for death protection and company expenses.
-But it is also a good idea to see whether you can convert your term policy to permanent insurance without changing insurers and without a new physical exam, especially if you develop medical conditions that you did not have when you purchased the life insurance originally.
+It is also a good idea to see whether you can convert your term policy to permanent insurance without changing insurers and without a new physical exam, especially if you have developed medical conditions that were not present when you purchased the life insurance originally.
 Clearly earnings on life insurance policies will not keep up with stocks over a lifetime and certainly not with an extended bull market.
-This is why just about every financial advisor, including well-trained life insurance agents, emphasize that insurance is not meant to be your primary investment.
-Tom Newsad, a financial advisor and life insurance agent in Middletown, Ohio, advises everyone to have a comfortable emergency reserve savings or tax deferred investment.
-Remember that permanent or whole life insurance has a couple of strong suits, the first of which is safety.
+This is why just about every financial advisor, including well-trained life insurance agents, emphasize that life insurance is not meant to be your primary investment.
+Tom Newsad advises everyone to have a comfortable emergency reserve savings or tax deferred investment.
+Remember that permanent or whole life insurance has a few strong suits, the first of which is safety.
 With the exception of AIG, life insurers survived the credit crisis and the recession in excellent financial condition.
-Second is that falling costs, competition, and longer life expectancies are driving the cost of all life insurance policies down, including those for people aged fifty and older.
+The next strong suit mentioned is that falling costs, competition, and longer life expectancies are driving the cost of all life insurance policies down, including those for people aged fifty and older.

-Permanent life insurance also appeals to risk adverse people who do not have time to recover investment losses in the event of another financial crash.
+Permanent life insurance also appeals to risk-adverse people who do not have time to recover investment losses in the event of another financial crash.
 Another form of whole life or permanent life insurance protection is a type of whole life policy called limited pay.
-You may pay higher premiums for fewer years, but it is an option that has become popular among pre-retirees who want to time the end of their premium obligations with the retirement date.
-Cost could range perhaps twice as much per year versus regular premiums paid over your lifetime, but by putting more into the pot earlier cash value also compounds quicker.
+You may pay higher premiums for fewer years, but it is an option that has become popular among pre-retirees who want to time the end of their premium obligations with their retirement date.
+Cost could range perhaps twice as much per year versus regular premiums paid over one’s lifetime, but by putting more into the pot earlier cash value also compounds quicker.

-Ultimately, what’s most important here is that the money accumulating in your policy is your money.
+Ultimately, what is most important here is that the money accumulating in your policy is your money.
 You also will not have to beg a banker to approve a loan after you have retired and have a lower income.